-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
-We will ensure, where possible that we have more than one emergency contact number for each pupil.
+We will ensure, where possible, that we have more than one emergency contact number for each pupil.
 This will give the school additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.

 Our attendance policy is set out in a separate document and is reviewed regularly by the Governing Board.
-The school operates in accordance with statutory guidance 'Children Missing Education' (DfE 2016) Children Missing Education Statutory Guidance
+The school operates in accordance with statutory guidance Children missing education: statutory guidance for local authorities Local Guidance